Sachinyadav55/ddl-project-1/Images_Labeling/README.md

-usage: python3 Label_Images.py /<Path of the folder containing the image Files/>
+usage: python3 Label_Images.py "Path of the folder containing the image Files"

 This program is used to Label positive/negative instances from the dataset